 Prince William's first public comments since King's cancer diagnosis: "We really appreciate everyone's kind messages"

+Supportive messages for Charles and Kate ‘mean a great deal to us all’ – William

-The Prince of Wales has thanked well-wishers as he spoke publicly for the first time since the King’s cancer diagnosis.
+The Prince of Wales has spoken about the King’s cancer diagnosis for the first time and thanked the public for their “kind messages of support”.

-William attended a gala fundraising dinner for London’s Air Ambulance Charity, of which he is patron, in central London on Wednesday evening.

-Arriving at the dinner, William waved to people gathered outside the venue.

-London’s Air Ambulance Charity was established in 1989 following a growing consensus of opinion that victims of serious accidents were dying because of the delay in expert medical help reaching them and the time it took to transport patients to hospital.

-The service pioneered the doctor-on-board model for air ambulances and aims to bring the hospital emergency department to the scene of an incident.
+William’s words of praise, delivered during a fundraising gala dinner, also recognised those who wished the Princess of Wales well, as she recovers from planned abdominal surgery.

+He told the guests “It means a great deal to us all.”

-Earlier, the Prince of Wales had returned to work supporting the King as the Duke of Sussex travelled home to America following a whirlwind trip to see their cancer-stricken father.
+The heir to the throne was back at work on Wednesday supporting the King as his brother, the Duke of Sussex, travelled home to America following a whirlwind trip to see their father.

+William had taken time off to support his family after Kate’s operation on January 16, and returned to public duties once her care and recovery had settled.

+But his first day back on duty came as the royal family was dealing with the health scare surrounding his father, the head of state whose reign will pass the 17-month mark on Thursday.

 Former England striker Ellen White, who was made an MBE for services to football, passed on to William her “best wishes” for the King, and sympathised with the monarchy, saying it must be a “difficult” time for the royal family.